 I am Lara, and I want to share my experience at the David Livingstone Trust with you.
 I am a trainee with the Next Step Initiative Ethnic Minority Career, Museum & Built Environment Heritage Programme 2019.

 Luckily for me, I was chosen to be one of the 16 African and Caribbean/Ethnic Minority Communities trainees to benefit from the programme, which focuses only on enhancing much in demand cultural heritage sector skills.

 The traineeship runs for twelve months, which started on 8 April 2019 with a bursary funded trainee experience.
-It combines work-based placement and site training placement at the David Livingstone Centre.
+It combines work-based placement and site training placement at the David Livingstone Birthplace.

 Being with the David Livingstone Trust is a huge privilege for me to gain a depth of knowledge about David Livingstone as a Scottish physician, Congregationalist and pioneer Christian missionary with the London Missionary Society, an explorer in Africa, and one of the most popular British heroes of the late 19th-century Victorian era.